noname0310/code-snippet-db/README.md

 - Node.js
 - npm
 - mysql
+- mailserver

 ### Run development server

+for start server first set the environment variables in the `server/src/const.ts` and `server/src/secret.ts` files

-for start server run the following commands
+then run the following commands
 ```bash
 cd server
 npm install
 npm watch
 ```

+for start client set the server url in the `src/constants/apolloClient.ts` file

-for start client run the following commands
+then run the following commands
 ```bash
 npm install
 npm start